shtayeb/go-web-starter/internal/tests/README.md

 ## Overview

-The test infrastructure supports database testing for both PostgreSQL and SQLite based on the `DATABASE_TYPE` environment variable.
+The test infrastructure supports database testing for both PostgreSQL and SQLite based on the `BLUEPRINT_DB_TYPE` environment variable (falling back to `DATABASE_TYPE` for backward compatibility).

 ### Database Types